Ways to Transact

-- Your bank will send you a request to confirm the new DebiCheck payment information.
-Approval or authentication can be given in several ways, such as using your cellphone app, your card, and PIN (this option is available in branch only), or Internet banking
+- Your bank will send you a request to authorise new DebiCheck payment information.
+You can authorise the debit order on our app, by using your card and PIN (in-branch only) or on Internet banking

-- Once you confirm that the information is correct, your bank will load the information on a mandate register and send a confirmation message to your service or credit provider
+- Once you confirm the information, your bank will load the information on a mandate register.
+They will send a confirmation message to the company who will deduct the debit order

-- Your bank must then verify the debit order information to the information on the DebiCheck register every time before the debit order is processed to your account
+- Your bank will verify the debit order information against the information on the DebiCheck register before the debit order is deducted from your account every month

-- DebiCheck collections are only processed if the critical information matches.
-If it does not match, the DebiCheck collection is rejected
+- DebiCheck collections are only processed if the information matches.
+Debit orders are rejected if the information doesn't

 What are the benefits of DebiCheck?

-What is the difference between DebiCheck debit orders and other debit orders?
+What is the difference between DebiCheck debit orders and EFT debit orders?

-Can I choose which debit orders are confirmed using DebiCheck?
+Can I choose which debit orders are DebiCheck debit orders?

-If a debit order is no longer valid you may request that the bank suspend the debit order.
-The collection will not be processed to your account in future but you should still contact your service provider to confirm that you are cancelling the debit order.
+You can suspend your DebiCheck debit order with your bank.
+This will stop the deduction of future debit orders from your account.
+The debit order will not be processed to your account in future but you should still contact your service provider to confirm that you are cancelling the debit order.
 Please note that suspending the debit order does not cancel the contract that you have.
 This is something you must do directly with the service provider.